halbich/AdventurePluginDev/Documentation/custom/designer_documentation.md

 ## Dialog Graphs

 Now that you have the characters that can talk to each other, you can start designing the flow of the dialog.
 We use Dialog Graphs for that purpose.
 Each Dialog Graph contains a conversation between up to two characters.
-By that we mean that that a graph can also contain a monologue, for example a character can be describing an object or have a soliloquy.
+By that we mean that a graph can also contain a monologue, for example a character can be describing an object or have a soliloquy.

 Each Dialog Graph is an asset.
-To create it, find the folder where you want to create it in the content browser, then right click and select Adventure Plugin->Dialog Graph.
-Like this:
+To create it, find the folder where you want to create it in the content browser, then right click and select Adventure Plugin->Dialog Graph:

 ![](image_4.png)